Bison gores woman in Yellowstone National Park

-YELLOWSTONE NATIONAL PARK, WY (AP) — A bison gored a 25-year-old woman in Yellowstone National Park.
+YELLOWSTONE NATIONAL PARK, Wyo.
+(AP) — A bison gored a 25-year-old woman in Yellowstone National Park.

 The bison was walking near a boardwalk at Black Sand Basin, just north of Old Faithful, when the woman approached it on Monday, according to a park statement.
 She got within 10 feet (3 meters) before the animal gored her and tossed her 10 feet into the air.